inconsiderate/inconsiderate.github.io/_drafts/_posts/new-post-title.md

 vagrant plugin install vagrant-vbguest

 But you may get problems where the version are mismatched, or it just keeps failing with one of the same messages above.
-A co-worker solved this by installing different versions of Virtualbox and guesteditions.
+Mine worked right away, but a co-worker solved this by installing different versions of Virtualbox and guest-editions.

-Stderr: VBoxManage.exe: error: Failed to open/create the internal network 'HostInterfaceNetworking-Marvell AVASTAR Wireless-AC Network Controller' (VERR_INTNET_FLT_IF_NOT_FOUND).
+* Stderr: VBoxManage.exe: error: Failed to open/create the internal network 'HostInterfaceNetworking-Marvell AVASTAR Wireless-AC Network Controller' (VERR_INTNET_FLT_IF_NOT_FOUND).

 You may be selecting the wrong network interface.
-I was trying to use my regular network controller, changing to the Hyper-V Adapter got things working again.
+I was trying to use my standard network controller at first, but switching to the Hyper-V Adapter got things working again.